git-game/git-game-v2/README.md

 > I am both a language and the name of a bean.
 > What am I?

-The answer may be obvious but getting to the README is a bit more challenging.
+The answer may be obvious but getting to the `README.md` is a bit more challenging.
 Are you ready?
 Begin!